April 23, 2020

 Did you know that heart disease and oral health are linked?
 There are two different connections between heart disease and your oral health:

 Studies have shown that people with moderate or advanced gum (periodontal) disease are more likely to have heart disease than those with healthy gums.
+This is the Heart and Mouth Connection.

 Oral health holds clues to overall health.
 Studies have shown that oral health can provide warning signs for other diseases or conditions, including heart disease.